Why study this course

 You can make your degree your own with the flexibility to choose where you want to focus your studies later in the course.
 If you change your mind about your programme, in most cases you may request a switch at the end of the first year.

-Civil and environmental engineering is civil engineering with a focus on environmental issues such as waste management, building on contaminated land and water treatment.
+Civil and environmental engineers design, build and maintain the spaces and places that shape our day-to-day existence with a focus on environmental issues, such as waste management, contaminated land, and water treatment.

 ABB-BBB.
 Must include grade B in Maths.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.